trentonallan/virtual-aragonite-sensor/README.md

 6. **Bathymetry** (7.2%) - Proxies for upwelling and mixing dynamics
 7. **Depth** (1.8%) - Minor influence within surface sampling range

-These satellite-derived features (SST, chlorophyll) and in-situ measurements (salinity) serve as proxies for the underlying carbonate chemistry that determines aragonite saturation.
+Ωarag can't be observed from space, so the model relies on proxies (SST and chlorophyll-a from satellites) alongside salinity data to infer the underlying carbonate chemistry.

-Salinity's dominance makes sense because it directly controls carbonate ion concentration, which is what corals need to build their skeletons.
+Salinity dominating feature importance makes sense chemically: it tracks closely with total alkalinity, one of the two carbonate system parameters needed to actually compute Ωarag.

 ### Error Analysis